sujith-eag/personal-site/content/docs/os/os_mca/os_u3_qa.md

 **Deadlock Recovery** : Once a deadlock is detected, the system must take action to recover from it.

-- **Process Termination** : is to kill one or more processes involved in the deadlock to break the circular wait cycle.
+- **Process Termination** : is to kill one or more processes involved in the deadlock to break the circular wait cycle (at cost of loosing partial computation).
 This can be done by either aborting a process or rolling back the process to some safe state.

 - **Resource Preemption** : from the processes involved in the deadlock and reallocating them to other processes.
 The preempted process may be restarted later.
+(The issue to handle are Selecting a victim, Rollback of affected process, Not choosing a process repeatedly causing starvation)

 ___